davs3275/sbs/med/collier.md

 ---
-2.3 Providence shines clearly through the works of the gods; even the works of chance are^not without dependence on Nature, being only an effect of that chain of causes which are under a providential regula- tion.
+2.3 Providence shines clearly through the works of the gods; even the works of chance are not without dependence on Nature, being only an effect of that chain of causes which are under a providential regulation.
 Indeed, all things flow from this fountain;
 besides, there is necessity, and the interest of the whole universe, of which you are a part.
 Now, that which is both the product and support of universal